Multiverse (DC Comics): Infinite Multiverse

 As told in Crisis on Infinite Earths #7, the DC Universe was a single positive matter Universe until a scientist named Krona from the planet Oa altered the very moment of the creation of the Universe, causing it to split into countless similar universes and an antimatter universe.
 Oa, however, had no duplicates in the Multiverse but did have a twin in the antimatter universe: Qward.
 A satellite on each of these planets was created in the cataclysm and it was there where the embodiments of the Multiverse were born: the Monitor and the Anti-Monitor.
 The two battled to a standstill and eventually rendered one another comatose.

 The Multiverse had countless duplicates of planet Earth.
 Every Earth had a different history from one another but they always developed heroes and inspired heroic ages (which, according to Harbinger, it somehow made them a focal point among all the worlds in every universe).
 Some of the heroes of Earth knew about other Earths and their own counterparts and fought side by side on many occasions.

 Later, a scientist from one universe named Kell Mossa (known initially only as Pariah) created another device that would allow him to attempt the same thing Krona had attempted before.
-His actions accidentally awakened the Anti-Monitor, who then devoured Pariah's entire universe (aside from Pariah himself) and began to do the same to other universes (Pariah originally believes that the opposite is true; that his experiment destroyed the universes, which awakened the Anti-Monitor, until the truth is revealed to him).
+His actions accidentally awakened the Anti-Monitor, who then devoured Pariah's entire universe (aside from Pariah himself) and began to do the same to other universes.
 The time period of Earth when this takes place or the name of this Earth are never revealed.